 The silence stretched until it felt heavier than words could carry.

 Nothing.
 He didn't even flinch this time.
-Just kept scrolling like I was air.
+Just kept scrolling like Aarav was air.

-The bitterness in his eyes, I hadn't seen that look since we were kids.
-Since that summer I tried so hard not to think about.
+The bitterness in his eyes, Aarav hadn't seen that look since they were kids.
+Since that summer he tried so hard not to think about.

-And suddenly, I felt that same old sting of guilt I thought I'd buried years ago.
+And suddenly, that same old sting of guilt returned - something he had thought he'd buried years ago.

 Why did he look at me like that again?
 Like I'd just stabbed him with a memory.

-Even now, even while hating me, he still cared enough to remember what I liked.
+Even now, even while hating him, he still cared enough to remember what he liked.

 And now he looked like he regretted it.